jeremyruppel/walrus/README.md

 ### :time_ago_in_words

 Returns a human-readable relative time phrase from the given date.
-Heavily adapted from the [ActiveSupport][activesupport] method of the same name.
+Heavily adapted from the [ActionPack][actionpack] method of the same name.

 Parameters: